-- Note: District and students do not participate in Michigan High School Athletic Association (MHSAA) and the National Federation of State High School Associations (NFHS). - Students will not participate in athletic or intramural physical activities. (i.e. Special Olympics, Intramural Sports from EMU) - All OT/PT equipment must be disinfected before and after use.
+- Note: District and students do not participate in Michigan High School Athletic Association (MHSAA) and the National Federation of State High School Associations (NFHS). - Students will not participate in athletic or intramural physical activities. (i.e. Special Olympics, Intramural Sports from EMU) - All OT/PT equipment must be disinfected before and after each use. - Classes that involve physical contact among participants, high degree of exhalation or physical exertion indoors, or where masks can not be worn, should not be conducted at this time. - Activities that can be modified to allow social distancing or that require minimal physical contact can continue.
+Where an ISD student is incapable of wearing a mask, classes involving physical exertion indoors will be done only with individual students or small physically distanced groups.
+Student to student close contact is not allowed.